Framus94/Framus94.github.io/content/author/admin/_index.md

 - Visitors
 ---

+Working at the intersection of the sociology of inequalities and valuation, I am interested in how status differences explain other forms of inequalities.
+In a current project, I use methods from computational social sciences to understand how processes of status formation affect the life courses of visual artists.

+Before joining the London School of Economics to study Social Research Methods, I completed my undergraduate studies at Zeppelin University in Sociology, Politics & Economics.
-I am a final year undergraduate student with a keen interest in sociology, statistics and the analysis of social inequalities.
-I am currently working as an research assistant on the processing of Pierre Bourdieu's photo archive, which was created during his field research in Algeria in the 1960s.
-Previously, I worked as a data analyst in private companies, but also as a trainee at EUROSTAT, the statistical office of the European Commission.
+Also, I worked as a data analyst in private companies and as a trainee at EUROSTAT, the statistical office of the European Commission.

-The unifying theme of my research is the translation of theories from the social sciences into an empirical design.
-The tension that arises here poses exciting and challenging questions.
-Have a look at my [blog](#posts) for some of my projects.
+From time to time I work on smaller projects that spark my interest.
+Feel free to have a look at my [blog](#posts).